-At some point, our perception of a “good” leader shifted from someone who encourages collective success to a singular, charismatic titan: an outward spokesman more interested in public perception than team building.
+At some point, society’s perception of a “good” leader shifted from someone who encourages collective success to a singular, charismatic titan — an outward spokesman more interested in public perception than team building.

-Hundreds of studies over more than a century have attempted to identify what makes a good leader — including one that asked more than 300k business leaders to rank their top traits.
-The consensus:
+Hundreds of studies spanning more than a century have attempted to identify what makes a good leader.

-None of these traits seem at odds with the nature of introverts — so why are people so opposed to hiring them into leadership roles?
+None of these traits seem at odds with the nature of introverts.

 Myth #1: Introverts shy away from leadership roles